anilkumbalam/tenet-content/articles/series-intro.md

 At its core, every wireless system is constrained by a small set of physical realities.
 Everything else, hardware, algorithms and software operate within these limits.

-- **Geometry** → The spatial relationship between transmitters and receivers
+- **Space** → The spatial relationship between transmitters and receivers

 - **Time** → The precision with which signals can be measured